hhamud/Amanita/README.md

 ## Usage

 To use this project, you need to build and run it on both the sender and receiver sides.
+You run the reciever commands over on the machine that you want the directory to be synced.
+You run the sender commands on the machine you to send the files from.

 The following command-line arguments are available for running the project:

 ### Sender
 - `--from`: Specifies the source directory from which files will be sent.